cran-task-views/Hydrology/hydrology.md

 -   <pkg>qmap</pkg> Empirical adjustment of the distribution of variables originating from (regional) climate model simulations using quantile mapping.

 -   <github>USGS-R/Rainmaker</github> Instantaneous rainfall data processing for defining event periods, determination of antecedent rainfall conditions and X-hr intensities.
+GitHub only package.

 **Other**